 Scenario 1: The service address for the China Mobile line is abnormal

-Because the endpoint for the China Mobile line is abnormal, resolution is switched to the first available IP address of the default line: telecom (2.2.XX.XX).
-The GTM switchover is successful, and other lines maintain the Nearest Source policy.
+Because the China Mobile endpoint is unhealthy, resolution switches to the first available IP address on the default line: telecom (2.2.XX.XX).
+The failover succeeds, and other lines continue using the Nearest Source policy.

 Scenario 2: The service addresses for both the China Mobile and China Telecom lines are abnormal

-Because the endpoints for the China Mobile and China Telecom lines are abnormal, a GTM switchover successfully routes all traffic to the first available IP address of the default line, unicom (3.3.XX.XX), which uses the Nearest Source policy.
+Because the China Mobile and China Telecom endpoints are unhealthy, GTM routes all traffic to the first available IP address on the default line: unicom (3.3.XX.XX).
+The failover succeeds using the Nearest Source policy.